The 2015 Summer Camp Expo will be held on Sat., Feb. 28, 11 a.m.-5 p.m. at Ann Arbor's Briarwood Mall, Sears Court.

-Full/half-day preschool openings (ages 3 & older only) are available at U-M Ann Arbor Early Education & Care Centers.
-Click here or contact Judy at (734) 763-3947.
+Preschool openings are available at U-M Ann Arbor Early Education & Care Centers.
+Contact Judy at (734) 763-3947 for more information.

-Current openings (including for infants & toddlers!) are available at Campus Child Care Homes Network programs in Ann Arbor & Ypsilanti.
-Click here to learn more.
+Infant, toddler & preschool openings are available at Campus Child Care Homes Network programs in Ann Arbor, Ypsilanti & Canton.

-The Work/Life Resource Center is a starting point for the University of Michigan community to learn about resources and tools to promote work/life balance: child care and elder care resources, educational programs, and consultation on flexible scheduling.
+The Work/Life Resource Center (WLRC) is a starting point for the University of Michigan community to learn about resources and tools to promote work/life balance.
+WLRC coordinates a sick child/back-up child care program (Kids Kare at Home), and an online listing of U-M students/U-M benefits-eligible retirees (Family Helpers) who offer child/elder care, tutoring, yard work, housekeeping, and pet/house sitting.

 The Work/Life Resource Center (WLRC) is committed to the ongoing development of a workplace culture supportive of personal and family life.
 By advocating for enlightened policies, practices and services, the WLRC contributes to the recruitment and retention of the highest-quality faculty, staff and students.